Fasasifoyin/secondtask/README.md

 The base url for the api usage is `localhost:7070/api`

 - CREATE - endpoint for creating a new person `/create`.
 A key "**name**" with a value which should be in **STRING** should be passed through the request body
+- DELETE - endpoint for deleting a person `/delete/<name>`.
+The name to be deleted is passed as a parameter(not case sensitive)
+- READ - endpoint to get a specific person `/get/<name>`.
+The name to find is passed as a parameter(not case sensitive)
+- UPDATE - endpoint to update a person `/update/<name>`.
+The name to update is passed as a parameter(not case sensitive).
+A key "**name**" with a value which should be in **STRING** should also be passed through the request body